 While it’s true that every treatment center operates differently, it’s essential to understand the one thing they all have in common.
 The driving purpose of any good treatment center is to create a foundation for long-term sobriety.
 Whatever steps they take to get there matters less than this ultimate goal.

 Next, we need to understand what a foundation in recovery is and why it’s important.
 Sobriety is an entirely alien concept for people who have spent years or even decades using substances daily.
-While we’re drinking or using, our entire lives revolved around making sure we could access the drugs or alcohol we needed; nothing else really mattered.
+While we were drinking or using, our entire lives revolved around making sure we could access the drugs or alcohol we needed; nothing else really mattered.
 Some professionals refer to this as living in “survival mode.”
 We weren’t looking to maximize our potential or truly elevate our interpersonal relationships.
 Instead, we were just trying to get by every day without suffering the debilitating effects of withdrawal.

 When we enter recovery, we have to do a complete 180-degree turn.
 No longer will it be sufficient to live in survival mode.
 We need to figure out a way to consider others’ needs ahead of our own and experience the intensity of our emotions without any substances to numb them.
 We need to integrate ourselves with a completely new community.
 Each of these steps, taken individually, can be completely overwhelming.
-Taken all at once, however, and the challenge can seem monumental.
+Taken all at once, however, the challenge can seem monumental.
 That’s why we need a solid foundation.
 During our brief stay in treatment centers, the goal is to provide us with the tools we need to continue making these changes throughout sobriety.
 In this way, recovery centers are excellent launch pads into the world of recovery.

 Treatment, Not Permanent Cures

-Once we understand the foundation building aspect of treatment centers, we can begin to see how these facilities do not offer a one-stop cure-all for addiction.
+Once we understand the foundation-building aspect of treatment centers, we can begin to see how these facilities do not offer a one-stop cure-all for addiction.
 Many people go through treatment programs and expect to be miraculously cured upon completion or graduation.
 We want to believe that a few weeks of intensive therapy and work with others can be sufficient to effect a permanent change in our lives.
 While this is true for some individuals, it isn’t the case for most of us.

 For most recovering addicts and alcoholics, recovery is effectively a lifelong process.
 A treatment center is a great way to get a head start on the process, but it’s not a complete solution.
 Unfortunately, most of us aren’t able to go through the entire experience of early recovery in the safe, stable environment of an inpatient residential treatment center.
 We need to take the tools and lessons we’ve learned in these places and apply them to our real lives afterward.